 Central Ohio Technical College strives to present you with all the information you need to make the right decision for your future.
-Links to FAQ, additional program details, and information are listed below.

 An education in nursing provides students with extensive opportunities for employment.
 The Nursing Program at COTC is designed to provide you with the necessary skills required for entry into the nursing profession.
 Graduates not only join the workforce and become productive upon graduation, but many continue their education to earn advanced degrees.

 Pre-licensure nursing programs in Ohio are regulated by the Ohio Board of Nursing.
 Programs must meet and maintain the requirements of Ohio Administrative Code 4723-5.
 The mission of the Board of Nursing is to actively safeguard the health of the public through the effective regulation of nursing care. (www.nursing.ohio.gov) The associate degree nursing program and the practical nursing certificate program are fully approved by the Ohio Board of Nursing and are offered at the Coshocton, Knox, and Newark campuses.